 IT Infrastructure

-IT Infrastructure is a RIPE database contact entity with handle II1430-RIPE, listed as the administrative and technical contact for autonomous system AS211029.
-Public registry records provide the sole evidence of its existence; no external source confirms it represents a natural person or formal institution.
-Its operational significance is confined to its role as a public point of contact for that AS.
+IT Infrastructure is a RIPE database contact entity with handle II1430-RIPE, serving as the administrative and technical contact for autonomous system AS211029.
+Public registry records provide the sole evidence of its existence, with no confirmation of a real person or formal institution behind the label.

 Why It Matters

-If the same contact entity persists in registry records, analysts have a stable public handle for follow-up on AS211029, but the lack of verified identity means that reachability signals must not be mistaken for evidence of decision-making authority.
-Any operational inquiry that assumes personal or institutional accountability based solely on this record may be misdirected.
+If the same contact entity persists in registry records, analysts have a stable public handle for follow-up on AS211029, but the lack of verified identity means that reachability must not be mistaken for decision-making authority.
+Operational inquiries that assume personal or institutional accountability based solely on this record may be misdirected.

 What Public Sources Show